For established Crusader patients:

 - Schedule a vaccine appointment through CVS pharmacy: click here

-In November, the U.S. Food and Drug Administration issued an Emergency Use Authorization to allow the use of monoclonal antibodies for the treatment of mild to moderate symptoms of COVID-19 in adults and pediatric patients who do not require hospitalization or require oxygen therapy.
-Monoclonal antibodies (mAbs) are antibodies developed in a lab that block the virus from entering your cells and reduce the severity of disease and hospitalization.
+The U.S. Food and Drug Administration issued an Emergency Use Authorization to allow the use of Paxlovid for the treatment of mild to moderate symptoms of COVID-19 in adults and pediatric patients who do not require hospitalization or require oxygen therapy.
+Paxlovid works by stopping the COVID virus from replicating in your body, which can reduce the severity of disease and hospitalization.
+Paxlovid is a treatment that you take by mouth twice daily for 5 days.

 Who can get this treatment?

-To receive treatment you must have a positive COVID-19 test and be high risk.
+To receive a prescription for Paxlovid, you must have a positive COVID-19 test, your symptoms must have started within the past 5 days, and you must be high risk for having a more severe case of COVID.
 High-risk individuals can be:

-- Age 12 or older and weigh at least 88 lbs AND have any of the following:
+- Age 18 or older, weigh at least 88 lbs AND have any of the following:

 + Chronic kidney disease